- RURAL DEVELOPMENT

 GIZ has been working in Malawi on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) for more than 30 years.
 Malawi is a priority partner country for German international development cooperation.

 GIZ has maintained an office in Lilongwe since 1998.
-There are 43 seconded and 136 local staff, 22 development workers and 14 CIM experts working in Malawi.
+Currently 131 national and 44 international employees and 22 development workers are working in the country (as of 31.12.2017).

 Under the Constitution adopted in 1995, Malawi is a presidential republic with a multi-party political system.
 Five governments have been elected since 1995.
 The current president is Professor Peter Mutharika.